5.16 Student Discipline and Appeals

 Permanent severance from the college.
 Expulsion may be rescinded only by the chancellor.

 Other remedial measures may be implemented as appropriate based on the circumstances.
-For example, a person found to have violated the Standards of Student Conduct may be required to undergo training or counseling.
+For example, a person found to have violated the Standards of Student Conduct may be required to complete relevant training or counseling.

-All appeals related to policy 5.15 enumerated violation a, will be filed, and adjudicated pursuant to the internal procedures of the academic division housing the academic program requiring the random and/or scheduled drug testing.
+All appeals related to enumerated violation “a” of the Standards of Student Conduct, “refusal to submit to random or scheduled drug tests, falsifying the results of such drug tests, or submitting a positive sample for a random or scheduled drug test while enrolled in an academic program that requires random and/or schedule drug testing,” will be filed and adjudicated pursuant to the internal procedures of the academic division housing the academic program requiring the random and/or scheduled drug testing.

-All appeals related to policy 5.15 enumerated violations b through w, will be filed and adjudicated pursuant to the procedures detailed below.
-The respondent or complainant, if applicable, may file an appeal within ten (10) college business days of the written decision.
-Any such request for appeal must be made in writing to the vice chancellor for student affairs and must include the following:
+All appeals related to enumerated violations “b” through “w” of the Standards of Student Conduct, will be filed and adjudicated pursuant to the procedures detailed below.
+The respondent, or any complainant may file an appeal within ten (10) college business days of the written decision.
+Any such request for an appeal must be made in writing to the vice chancellor for student affairs and must include the following:

 Appeals can be filed for the following reasons only:

-- Conflict of interest or bias on the part of the person(s) who participated in the preparation and/or completion of the written decision.
+• conflict of interest or bias on the part of the student conduct administrator who participated in the preparation and/or completion of the written decision.

-The status of the respondent will not be changed during the process of the appeal except in the event of an interim suspension.
+The academic status and standing of the respondent will not be changed during the process of the appeal except in the event of an interim suspension.
+Any interim measure issued will remain in effect during the pendency of the appeal.
 Any violation of the Standards of Student Conduct occurring during the appeal process may result in a change of status of the respondent.

-If the respondent or complainant, if applicable, chooses not to appeal or does not request an appeal by the appropriate date, the prior notice of finding will go into effect as specified.
+If the respondent, or any complainant chooses not to appeal or does not request an appeal by the appropriate date pursuant to this policy, the prior notice of finding will go into effect as specified.

 Appeal Extensions

-Within ten (10) college business days of the written decision, a respondent or complainant may request an extension of the timeframe for appealing the prior notice of finding:
+Within ten (10) college business days of the written decision, a respondent, or any complainant may request an extension of the timeframe for appealing the prior notice of finding:

-- The request for an extension must be made in writing to the vice chancellor for student affairs and include documentation supporting the reason for the needed extension such as an obituary notice, doctor’s note, etc.
+• The request for an extension must be made in writing to the vice chancellor for student affairs and include documentation supporting the reason for the extension needed such as an obituary notice, doctor’s note, verification of a disability, etc.

-- Within five (5) college business days from receipt of the request for an extension, a written decision on the request will be sent to the requesting student.
+• Within five (5) college business days from receipt of the request for an extension, a written decision on the request will be sent to the requesting student by the vice chancellor for student affairs.
 If the college grants an extension, the decision will include the length of the extension and the new date by which the student must appeal the notice of finding in question.

 Procedure for Appeals and Appeal Hearings